F

 It ensured that all sources of income were factored into the employee's annual tax calculation.

-Key Information Declared in Form 12C
+What Information Was Declared in Form 12C?

-Although obsolete now, Form 12C used to capture:
+Although obsolete, Form 12C used to capture:

 • Income from house property